The Homer Calendar

 Krusty announces on his show that he's now Jewish, puts on a kippah, and shows an ultraviolent Itchy and Scratchy cartoon about circumcision, titled "A Briss Before Dying" (see it here).

 Read a Jewishy review here ("Ultimately, the episode works because it doesn't resort to tired Jewish cliche in search of a good gag...it treats its Judaism with a positive attitude and a healthy dose of off-the-wall humour.")
-You can hear some soundclips from the episode here and see lots of images here.
+You can hear some soundclips and images from the episode here.

 The episode, written by Joel Cohen, won the Jewish Image Excellence Award award from the National Foundation for Jewish Culture and the Los Angeles Entertainment Industry Council.
 At the awards ceremony, Laraine Newman said that "not since Bam-Bam's bris on the Flintstones" had Judaism played such a role in an animated series.
 Writing in the Jewish Week, Rabbi Joshua Hammerman saw Krusty's Bar Mitzvah as a turning point - "the proverbial tipping point when all of America became Jewish."